Skip to main content

 Disaster risk reduction

-Strengthened resilience and reduction of risk of violence
+Strengthening resilience and reducing the risk of violence

-Switzerland works with a mix of partners and aims at increasingly strengthening the capacities of the Venezuelan actors.
-It thus contributes to the implementation of the mandates of the International Committee of the Red Cross (ICRC) and the International Federation of Red Cross, and Red Crescent Societies (IFRC).
-Through its support to the humanitarian UN organisations (United Nations Office for the Coordination of Humanitarian Affairs, World Food Programme and Office of the United Nations High Commissioner for Refugees), as well as through international and local NGOs, the SDC is able to reach migrants, children, families and communities in need, as well as foster the resilience of local actors.
-Switzerland is also currently strengthening its cooperation with the Venezuelan authorities responsible for disaster risk reduction.
+Switzerland works with various partners and aims to steadily build the capacity of Venezuelan stakeholders.
+It also contributes to the implementation of mandates of the International Committee of the Red Cross and the International Federation of Red Cross and Red Crescent Societies.
+Through its additional support for UN humanitarian agencies (Office for the Coordination of Humanitarian Affairs, World Food Programme and Office of the High Commissioner for Refugees) and international and local NGOs, Switzerland is able to support migrants, children, families and communities in need and strengthen the resilience of local actors.

 Contact